savoirfairelinux/building-inclusive-open-source-software/docs/D-APQ.md

 Accessible.description: JamiStrings.qrCodeExplanation
 ```

 For many elements, like a message for example, you would want the accessibility to be grouped in ways that are not as obvious as the example above.
 Let's say that we want to design it for our chat-view.
 We only want the message to be focusable and it should contain all the information needed.
-In the [🎨 D-IDE: Inclusive design 101](D-IDE.md) module, we stated that the label should read something like:
+In the [🎨 C-IDE: Inclusive design 101](C-IDE.md) module, we stated that the label should read something like:

     "Michel Berger.
 3 unread messages.
 You said : Thanks ! at 9:07.
     Message status : sent.
 Pinned.
 Actions available.”